 The basis of valuation of Investment Properties is Fair Value, being the amounts for which the properties could be exchanged between willing parties in arms length transaction, based on current prices in an active market for similar properties in the same location and condition and subject to similar leases.

-The 2014 revaluations were based on Independent Assessments made by: Scott Fullarton Valuations Pty Ltd (ACN 003 683 878), Registered Valuer No. VAL2144.
+The 2015 revaluations were based on Independe Scott Fullarton Valuations Pty Ltd (ACN 003 683 878), Registered Valuer No. VAL2144.